If you’re buying your first vehicle, the process may seem overwhelming.

 How quickly do you want to pay off the loan?
 A longer loan term may mean a lower monthly payment, but that also means more interest paid.

 Figuring out your budget and financing go hand in hand.
-If you’ve decided to purchase your vehicle and don’t have cash for the entire purchase price, you’re going to need a loan.
+If you’ve decided to purchase your vehicle and don’t have cash for the entire purchase price, you’re going to need a car loan.
 Getting pre-approved before you begin shopping will help you narrow down your options and give you more power when negotiating.

 Applying for a Loan